pmoelgaard/phone_number_validation/README.md

 ---

-## Detect (simple case)
+## Validate

-Takes a query string and detects the language.
+Takes a string representing a phone number and validates and analyses it.

 ###### Define Query

 First we get a reference to the string that needs to be detected

 ```
-query = 'Good afternoon, sir.
-How are you today?'
+number = '+14158586273'

 ```